bitnami/charts/bitnami/moodle/README.md

 ## Parameters

-The following table lists the configurable parameters of the Moodle chart and their default values per section/component:
+The following table lists the configurable parameters of the Moodle(TM) chart and their default values per section/component:

 ### Global parameters